Surface acoustic wave: SAW device applications in radio and television

 SAW resonators are used in many of the same applications in which quartz crystals are used, because they can operate at higher frequency.
 They are often used in radio transmitters where tunability is not required.
 They are often used in applications such as garage door opener remote controls, short range radio frequency links for computer peripherals, and other devices where channelization is not required.
 Where a radio link might use several channels, quartz crystal oscillators are more commonly used to drive a phase locked loop.
 Since the resonant frequency of a SAW device is set by the mechanical properties of the crystal, it does not drift as much as a simple LC oscillator, where conditions such as capacitor performance and battery voltage will vary substantially with temperature and age.

 SAW filters are also often used in radio receivers, as they can have precisely determined and narrow passbands.
 This is helpful in applications where a single antenna must be shared between a transmitter and a receiver operating at closely spaced frequencies.
 SAW filters are also frequently used in television receivers, for extracting subcarriers from the signal; until the analog switchoff, the extraction of digital audio subcarriers from the intermediate frequency strip of a television receiver or video recorder was one of the main markets for SAW filters.

 Early pioneer Jeffery Collins incorporated surface acoustic wave devices in a Skynet receiver he developed in the 1970s.
 It synchronised signals faster than existing technology.

 They are also often used in digital receivers, and are well suited to superhet applications.
 This is because the intermediate frequency signal is always at a fixed frequency after the local oscillator has been mixed with the received signal, and so a filter with a fixed frequency and high Q provides excellent removal of unwanted or interference signals.
 In these applications, SAW filters are almost always used with a phase locked loop synthesized local oscillator, or a varicap driven oscillator.

 SAW in geophysics

-In seismology surface acoustic waves could become the most destructive type of seismic wave produced by earthquakes, which propagate in more complex media, such as ocean bottom, rocks, etc. so that it need to be noticed and monitored by people to protect living environment.
+In seismology, surface acoustic waves, mainly Rayleigh waves, could become the most destructive type of seismic wave produced by earthquakes due to their propagation in two dimensions along the surface.
+They also can propagate in more complex media, such as ocean bottom, rocks, etc. so that they need to be noticed and monitored by people to protect living environment.